saptarshibasu/kafka-study/README.md

   * CREATE TABLE AS SELECT (CTAS)
 * The CSAS and CTAS statements occupy both categories, because they perform both a metadata change, like adding a stream, and they manipulate data, by creating   a derivative of existing records
 * In headless mode, KSQL stores metadata in the config topic
-* In interactive mode, KSQL stores metatada in and builds metadata ifrom the KSQL command topic.
+* In interactive mode, KSQL stores metatada in and builds metadata from the KSQL command topic.
 To secure the metadata, you must secure the command topic
 * SHOW STREAMS and EXPLAIN <query> statements run against the KSQL server that the KSQL client is connected to.
 They don’t communicate directly with Kafka
 * CREATE STREAM WITH <topic> and CREATE TABLE WITH <topic> write metadata to the KSQL command topic
 * Non-persistent queries based on SELECT that are stateless only read from Kafka topics, for example SELECT … FROM foo WHERE ….